zramsay/eris-cli/docs/tutorials/getting-started.md

 eris chains logs -f test_chain
 ```

 Note: although your chain may be "running" (i.e., has been started and has a docker container that is "ON", it is possible that you chain is not making blocks and thus will be useless for deploying contracts.
 After running the above command, ensure you chain is indeed making blocks.
-In the future, we'll be introducing commands that will specify the health of your chain.
+Stay tuned for an `eris chains info/status` command.

 Stop your chain: